fekerel/cbrn-to-fakeapi/GUIDE.md

 - If an endpoint is impossible to exercise in this test environment (external auth-only, requires special partner data, or is deprecated), you MUST:
   - Leave a single `.spec.ts` test file for that endpoint containing a failing-skipped-style TODO: a short comment explaining why it's unreachable and a clearly labeled `it("<METHOD> <PATH> - TODO: unreachable in current test env", async () => { /* TODO: reason */ });` entry.
 Do not use `it.skip` or `describe.skip`—we need visible TODOs for manual review.
   - Document the exemption in your PR description and in the test file header comment.
-- The test bootstrap collects coverage and writes `coverage/summary.json` which contains an `openapi.untested` list.
-Aim for `untestedCount: 0` before finishing your run.

 Note: For the automated experiment runs we may set an environment flag to enforce zero untested endpoints (see section 11 and the `fake-api-tests/bootstrap.ts` behavior).
 If enforced, the test run will fail when any endpoint is untested.

 ## 7) What NOT to do